 When it comes to making hard-boiled eggs, there are a few tips to avoid green yolks and hard-to-peel shells.
 With these step-by-step instructions, you can learn how to make perfect boiled eggs every time!
 It's so easy that once you learn how to make them, you'll never need to look at instructions again.
-Whether you're making deviled eggs or simply boiling eggs for breakfast, follow these instructions to achieve perfect boiled eggs that are easy to peel and have perfect yellow yolks!
+Whether you're making deviled eggs, planning an Easter brunch, or simply boiling eggs for breakfast, follow these instructions to achieve perfect boiled eggs that are easy to peel and have perfect yellow yolks!

 The key to hard-boiled eggs that are easy to peel is using eggs that you purchased a week to 10 days ago.
 Adding salt to the boiling water is thought to make the eggs easier to peel and prevent cracking while boiling.
 The cooking time may vary depending on how hard or soft you prefer the yolks.

 What You Need:

 12 eggs (several days old recommended)

 Large saucepan, at least twice as tall as eggs

 1. Gently place eggs in the bottom of a saucepan in a single layer.